-John Adams (1735-1826) was a leader of the American Revolution, and served as the second U.S. president from 1797 to 1801.
+John Adams (1735-1826) was a leader of the American Revolution and served as the second U.S. president from 1797 to 1801.
 The Massachusetts-born, Harvard-educated Adams began his career as a lawyer.
 Intelligent, patriotic, opinionated and blunt, Adams became a critic of Great Britain’s authority in colonial America and viewed the British imposition of high taxes and tariffs as a tool of oppression.
 During the 1770s, he was a delegate to the Continental Congress.
 In the 1780s, Adams served as a diplomat in Europe and helped negotiate the Treaty of Paris (1783), which officially ended the American Revolutionary War (1775-83).
 From 1789 to 1797, Adams was America’s first vice president.
 He then served a term as the nation’s second president.
 He was defeated for another term by Thomas Jefferson (1743-1826).
+His letters to his wife, Abigail Adams, left behind a vivid portrait of his time among the Founding Fathers.

-Born in Braintree (present-day Quincy), Massachusetts, on October 30, 1735, John Adams was the oldest of John and Susanna Boylston Adams’ three sons.
+Born in Braintree (present-day Quincy), Massachusetts, on October 30, 1735, to the descendants of Mayflower Pilgrims, John Adams was the oldest of John and Susanna Boylston Adams’ three sons.
 The elder Adams was a farmer and shoemaker who also served as a Congregationalist deacon and an official in local government.

 A strong student, Adams graduated from Harvard College in 1755.
 He then taught school for several years and studied law with an attorney in Worcester, Massachusetts.
 Adams began his law career in 1758 and eventually became one of Boston’s most prominent attorneys.